giannismanie/Privacy_Policy/README.md

 - The Publisher does not take the responsibility for providing any customer service related to software.

-## Your Choices

-- You can adjust your device settings to limit ad tracking or opt out of personalized ads.
-Please refer to your device's settings.

 ## Use At Your Own Risk

 - This app is for informational purposes only.
 Consult official information sources to confirm information provided in this app.

 ## Changes to this Privacy Policy

 - We reserve the right to update or modify this Privacy Policy at any time.
 Any changes will be effective immediately upon posting the revised Privacy Policy within the App.
 Your continued use of the App after the posting of any changes constitutes your acceptance of such changes.